Public Info Management Theories & Concepts

 - Ensure the package file name meets the required format above

-Once the selection board concludes in August, you will be notified of the selection status via the email address provided during application.
+Once the selection board concludes, you will be notified of the selection status via the email address provided during application.

 Tuition and Travel Reimbursement

-There is no cost of tuition for the Master Public Information Officer courses.
+There is no cost of tuition for the Public Information Officer courses.

 Some individuals taking courses at the National Emergency Training Center (NETC) in Emmitsburg, Maryland may be eligible for stipend reimbursement.
 For information about travel reimbursement eligibility and procedures, see the NETC Welcome Package.